-- 13.1 Changes to the schedule during the competition will only be made for adverse weather or water conditions, safety, or similar reason.
-Such changes will be announced at a riders' or team captains' meeting, and by posting. - 13.2 The finals of each category must be completed to determine a winner, even if the Judges are obliged to continue them at a different site.
-If a final cannot be completed, all riders from the event will compete again where and when possible, until a winner is determined.
+13.1 Changes to the schedule during the competition will only be made for adverse weather or water conditions, safety, or similar reason.
+Such changes will be announced at a riders' or team captains' meeting, and by posting.

-13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Judge in conjunction with the relevant Council members can decide to perform one final run to determine a winner.
+- 13.2 The finals of each category must be completed to determine a winner.
+Qualification Results are not enough. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Judge in conjunction with the relevant Council members can decide to perform one final run to determine a winner.
 The Officials will clearly inform all riders in the finals in question in advance.